How to Write an Argumentative Essay: Everything Students Need to Know

 Ask For Help Today

 There are several ways to structure an argumentative essay.
-The one you use depends on how complex the topic is and who your audience is.
-Some essays need to make a bold, straightforward case.
+The one you use depends on the complexity of the topic and your audience.
+Some essays require a bold, straightforward argument.
 Others work better when they break things down step by step.
-That’s where these three classic approaches, Aristotelian, Toulmin, and Rogerian, come in.
+That’s where the classic argumentative essay format comes in, with three common approaches to choose from: Aristotelian, Toulmin, and Rogerian.
+Let’s look at them closely.

 Aristotelian